 Remember – just like tomatoes – don’t worry about perfection.
-The first week of October is a good time to harvest most Cannabis, but if a big storm is coming and it’s the last week of September, go for it!
+The first weeks of October are good times to harvest most cannabis, but if a big storm is coming and it’s the last week of September, go for it!
 It is better to harvest while the flowers are sticky and beautiful, and mold free.

 Your crop can withstand some weather, so don’t worry.
 One or two days of rain followed by sunshine is okay, just wait it out and check your plants.
 A few nights of cold temperatures is also okay, and can turn your plants purple!
 The latest we recommend harvesting is October 15th for most areas.
 In summary, start checking your colas the 3rd week of September, see how they become fatter, denser, more aromatic and sticky.
 When the weather is right, and sometime before October 15th, harvest!

 All you need is a clean pair of pruners, a container to put the colas in, and you are good to go.
 Cut the colas into manageable bundles.
 The afternoon tends to be the best time of the day, as it gives the morning dew time to evaporate so you have drier colas to work with.
 At this step you can choose to remove the bigger leaves, called fan leaves.
 The more leafy material you remove now, the less you have to dry and deal with later.
 Is there a wrong way?
 No. You can deleaf now or later, it is up to you.
 At this stage feel free to make some butter or other infusions with your harvest, it doesn’t have to be dry to infuse; think fresh rosemary or lavender vs. dried.